grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 It's time to increase the load to see how it performs.
 To increase the load, use the scenarios property.
-Scenarios schedule load according to number of VUs, number of iterations, VUs, or by iteration rate.
+Scenarios schedule load according to the number of VUs, number of iterations, VUs, or by iteration rate.

 ### Run a smoke test